 You Reap What You Sow

 There’s never a need to make an obligatory or compulsory monetary commitment on a monthly basis to any particular organization, anymore.
 Plus here’s the best part: you get what your client pays you; every single cent of it.
+No more middlemen woes.
 In theory, this equates to a limitless amount of income that you can possibly earn as you are now your own limitation.

 You Office Is Where Your Feet Takes You

 While that means you can now (finally!) work from home, it also means you can be any where on Earth and still be able to accomplish the duties of a VA.
-Typically, all you need is a laptop - though a tablet may suffice as well in recent times - and internet connectivity.
+Typically, all you need is a laptop - though a tablet may suffice these days - and internet connectivity.
 So your environment doesn’t quite matter at all.
 And you do realize this means you dictate your own working attire as well, right?
+Pyjamas for the win!